p2r3/ppmod/README.md

   ppmod.decal (texture, position, angles = Vector(90))
 ```

 The arguments are similar to those of `ppmod.texture`, except that texture and position are no longer optional.
-The benefits of using decals instead of simple projected textures are that they're
+The benefits of using decals instead of simple projected textures are that decals cause fewer graphical glitches and stutters (as long as cvar `gpu_level` is under 2) and you can control the position of decals better.
+The main drawbacks are that decals cannot be moved, removed, or resized.